 Dark is the new black

-Like all algorithm, however, the glitch lies in wait; from the “psycho-architectural“ — where the balcony of the otherwise impressive Concertgebouw Brugge complex proves not to be vertigo-proof, (and I am indeed speaking from experience here!), to the “symbolic-partitural“ — where orchestra and corps de ballet prove not to be monumentality-proof.
-After a spectacular entrance procession — somewhere between a haute couture runway and the painted background of some Flemish primitive (visible on one of the many museum walls of Bruges or Flanders in full), Prokofiev`s arrival from the orchestra pit produces a fracture that seems not structural, but accidental.
-Bodies and notes appear to enter — not of their own will, into two dystonic dimensions.
-Performers, for they are neither dancers nor actors, and instrumentalists, unseen and unheard from one another, end up not telling the same story.
+Like all algorithms, however, the glitch lies in wait; from the “psycho-architectural“ — where the balcony of the otherwise impressive Concertgebouw Brugge complex proves not to be vertigo-proof, (and I am indeed speaking from experience here!), to the “symbolic-partitural“ — where orchestra and corps de ballet prove not to be monumentality-proof.
+After a spectacular entrance procession over an electronic vibrato, made of figures in black and gray costumes, an armoured horse, a tension toward the white stained-glass of a church or cathedral (somewhere halfway between a haute couture runway and a painterly backdrop of some Flemish primitive), Prokofiev`s arrival from the orchestra pit produces a fracture that seems not structural, but accidental.
+Bodies and notes appear to enter, not of their own will, into two dystonic dimensions.
+Performers, — for they are neither dancers nor actors, and instrumentalists, unseen and unheard to each other, end up not telling the same story.

-The one, extraordinary exception — which perhaps confirms the accidental nature of an evening not quite in tune?, a very brief organic moment — during one of the many “dances of the knights“, when what-could-have-been gives itself to be glimpsed beyond what-actually-was, at the algorithmic heart of the perfect performative formula.
+The sole, extraordinary exception (which perhaps confirms the accidental nature of an evening not quite in tune?), a very brief organic moment — over one of the many “dances of the knights“, when what-could-have-been gives itself to be glimpsed beyond what-actually-was, at the algorithmic heart of the perfect performative formula.
 Which, on the other hand, suggests that perhaps — “a-syntonic“ incident aside, each ingredient-element of the recipe-formula simply does not lodge within the other.
 And it is perhaps no coincidence that the production finds it almost called for, to rush to the aid of the readers of this “un-score“ — much as the front-of-house staff rushed to assist me with my vertigo attack! — with a glossary of Morau`s applied symbolism.
-And yet, as we know well by now, a fluid performative experience, even at the heart of the most contemporary hermeneutics, needs no translation.

-The glossary becomes indispensable here: circle — or the circus, as in the arena of a bestial paralysis; horse — or the totemic herald of a bellicose-belligerent anthropology; fire — as uncontrollable as the love that is absent, replaced by couplings, devoid of all sensuality; candles, anticipating the mourning to come; tournament, or the giostra — simulating war games in the final mud of the two young souls` funerals, returned to the earth.
-As needed, too, are the uncomfortable, almost vexing contortions Morau imposes on his performers, each one for each, without assigned parts — that gesture of the head tilted to the left, the laughter following the cortège`s progress, from jovial to mad.
-And the costumes, which fill these distortions well, and define darkness as the new black of a “tourist-cultural“, but above all, fashion — aesthetics.
-Up to a point that the eye seems at a given moment to see tall white collars even where there are none.
+Equally necessary seem to be the uncomfortable, almost irritating contortions Morau imposes on his performers, each one for each, with no assigned parts (no one is Romeo and no one is Juliet, but all are Romeo and Juliet).
+That gesture of the head tilted to the left, the laughter following the cortège`s progress, sliding gradually from jovial to mad.
+The costumes fill these distortions well, and define darkness as the new black of a “tourist-cultural“, but above all, fashionable — aesthetics.
+Up to a point when the eye seems, at a given moment, to see tall white collars even where there are none.

 So yes, the children are watching us, I bambini ci guardano — as per De Sica`s citation present in the programme, and we are watching the children.
-Defended into madness.
+Defended into madness, yet safe.

 All the world is chaos